-The RDS demodulator recovers and regenerates the continuously transmitted RDS or RBDS data stream of the multiplex signal (MPXRDS) and provides the signals clock (RDCL), data (RDDA) and quality (RDQ) for external use or further processing by the integrated RDS decoder.
+The RDS demodulator recovers and regenerates the continuously transmitted RDS or RBDS data stream of the multiplex signal (MPXRDS) and provides the signals clock (RDCL), data (RDDA) and quality (RDQ) for external use.
 The RDS demodulator uses the reference frequency (75.4 kHz) from the tuner IC and does not need a crystal.